rz001/Python-exercises/README.md

 # Python-exercises
-Easy to hard Python problems - library of brain exercises
+Easy to hard algorithmic problems - library of brain exercises